Jobs with Icicle Seafoods

 The work requires a high degree of endurance.
 People who have back or wrist problems are not good candidates for working in a fish processing plant, due to the long time spent standing up and the repetitive nature of certain tasks.

 Many workers return to Icicle Seafoods from one year to the next because the company pays competitive wages, as well as offering plenty of overtime.
 Anyone who works more than eight hours a day is entitled to overtime.
-Regular wages start at $7.75 per hour and go up depending on the total work hours accumulated.
+Regular wages start at minimum wage and go up depending on the total work hours accumulated.
 Employees who work up to the annual Release Date (September 6) retain their accumulated hours for the following year.

 Employees at Petersburg Fisheries are entitled to life and health insurance, as well as a retirement savings plan (401k).
 To qualify for health insurance benefits, a worker must stay on the job until the end of the season.
 The company provides rubber boots, gloves, waterproof pants and jackets to its workers.